 Writing is a gift that should be embraced, not dismissed.
 It allows you to observe the world from the creative platform in your head, and then describe what you see with words.
 If you try to turn off the creative spigot, you’ll lose an intrinsic part of you.
 On days you don’t write, your mind will overload to the point of dysfunction.
 You’ll become cranky and restless.
 Life will look dull, and you’ll lose your visceral connection with the world.

 Fear appears in many forms: failure, insecurity, commitment, criticism.

 Don’t give into the impediments of creativity.
 You were always meant to write, to create something from nothing, to air thoughts that intrigue you, that if you don’t express, will haunt you.

-Not everyone will agree with what you say, which should be expected and accepted, but to not write for fear of others criticizing your work, or your point of view, would be an injustice to yourself.
+Not everyone will agree with what you say, which should be expected and accepted, but do not write for fear of others criticizing your work or your point of view, would be an injustice to yourself.
 If you write for acceptance, your words will hit the page with a thud, and you will disappoint yourself and distance your readers.

 Whether your goal is to publish your words or purge your thoughts, if you stop writing, that invisible appendage that’s an extension of you will always feel like it’s part of you.